-Rate design, the process of translating the revenue requirements of a utility into the prices paid by customers, is often said to be more art than science.
+Revenue allocation and rate design is the process of translating the revenue requirements of a utility into the prices paid by customers and is often said to be more art than science.
 While there is often agreement amongst the parties to the rate setting process on the various goals and principles of rate design, the weights given by the different parties to each, and the opinions on the specifics of their application, vary greatly.
-Rate design may be influenced by legislative initiatives and political and environmental policies.
-However, a single rate design cannot meet all rate design principles and all policy goals.
+Revenue allocation and rate design may be influenced by legislative initiatives and political and environmental policies.
+However, the process a single rate design cannot meet all rate design principles and all policy goals.
 Indeed, many of the goals and principles conflict with one another, and it is the job of the regulator to strike a balance between these principles and goals that best reflects the public interest as they see it.

-The basic purpose of rate design is to implement a set of rates for each rate class - residential, commercial, and industrial - that produces revenues to recover the cost of serving that rate class.
-In practice, rates are not based on an individual customer's cost to serve, rather similar customers are accumulated into rate classes, and the total cost to serve all of the customers in that rate class is allocated equally across all of the customers in that rate class.
+The basic purpose of the process rate design is to implement a set of rates for each rate class - residential, commercial, and industrial - that produces revenues to recover the cost of serving that rate class.
+In practice, the process is rates are not based on an individual customer's cost to serve, rather similar customers are accumulated into rate classes, and the total cost to serve all of the customers in that rate class is assigned to allocated equally across all of the customers in that rate class

-Over the years, several authors have laid out goals and principles of rate design that continue to be referred to, both by more recent authors, as well as the various parties to the rate setting process.
-One of these enduring authors is James Bonbright, whose Principles of Public Utility Rates lists the following criteria of a desirable rate structure:
+Over the years, several authors have laid out goals and principles of the-process-rate-design that continue to be referred to, both by more recent authors, as well as the various parties to the rate setting process.
+One of these enduring authors is James Bonbright, whose Principles of Public Utility Rates lists the following criteria of a sounddesirable rate structure:

 - 1. The related, practical attributes of simplicity, understandability, public acceptability, and feasibility of application. - 2.
-Freedom from controversies about proper interpretation.
+Freedom from controversies about ${\epsilon}$ proper interpretation.